"Oreshnik" vs. "Burevestnik": Captain of the First Rank Explained the Differences Between Them

 The newest Russian missiles "Burevestnik" and "Oreshnik" perform different combat missions, which is a significant difference between them.
-This was stated by military expert, Captain First Rank (Retired) Vasily Dandykin.
+This was stated by military expert, Captain of the First Rank (Retired) Vasily Dandykin.

 He reminded that "Oreshnik" is a hypersonic operational-tactical missile, while "Burevestnik" is a strategic cruise missile with a nuclear engine.

 "Oreshnik" and "Burevestnik" simply have different tasks.
-"Oreshnik" is operational-tactical with the maximum possible range, and "Burevestnik" is strategic, with unlimited time in the air.
+"Oreshnik" is an operational-tactical missile with the maximum possible range, while "Burevestnik" is a strategic missile with unlimited time in the air.

-The Captain First Rank draws an analogy to a nuclear icebreaker with a power plant when talking about "Burevestnik".
+The Captain of the First Rank draws an analogy between a nuclear icebreaker with a power plant when talking about "Burevestnik".

 It's like a nuclear icebreaker that can sail the sea for years without refueling.
 The principle is the same here - fuel consumption is minimal, and the range is unlimited.
 This is the uniqueness of the new Russian missile.

-As a reminder, "Pervyi Tekhnicheskiy" compared the "Burevestnik" and "Oreshnik" missiles.
+As a reminder, "Pervy Tekhnicheskiy" compared the "Burevestnik" and "Oreshnik" missiles.
 In relation to them, one can apply the expression "has no analogues".
-It also became known that in the case of "Oreshnik", the launchers are even deployed outside of Russia.
+It also became known that in the case of "Oreshnik", the launchers were even deployed outside of Russia.

 Earlier, www1.ru reported that "Shishiga" Reborn as "Gusar": New Army Buggy Created in Russia